radu-matei/radu-matei.github.io/content/blog/k8s18-azure.md

 {{< gist radu-matei 7ba751e0074621313b997c12ccf28dbe >}}

-The great thing about this version of `acs-engine` is that you will only need one command to deploy this where you pass a few parameters (in older versions you would generate ARM templates using `acs-engine` and deploy them with the `az` command line):
+The great thing about this version of `acs-engine` is that you will only need one command to deploy this, and you pass a few parameters (in older versions you would generate ARM templates using `acs-engine` and deploy them with the `az` command line):

 - an Azure subscription id (you can find it using `az account show`)
 - a DNS prefix for your cluster